Introduction to mentoring

 It may be useful to diary in time to meet every 4-6 weeks at the beginning of the relationship, after which timescales would be a flexible arrangement between the 2 parties.

-As a member of the mentoring connections programme, we would expect the duration of this relationship to be 6 to 12 months.
+As a member of the Mentoring Connections programme, we would expect the duration of relationship to be around 6 to 12 months.
 However there is no limit if there is mutual consent to continue the relationship.